 A crash occurs when there’s an unexpected exit caused by an exception or signal that has not been addressed during development.
 When an unexpected signal occurs, the app will crash and be forced to close.

 The UI Freeze happens when you run a process on the UI thread that takes too long and it can’t process the user input.
 In such cases, the app will be blocked or frozen and will not necessarily be forced closed.

-We detect UI Freeze's by adding a piece of code that tries to run on the main thread at regular intervals.
-If the gap between runs is unexpectedly high we declare an UI Freeze, and capture stack details at that point
+We detect UI Freezes by adding a piece of code that tries to run on the main thread at regular intervals.
+If the gap between runs is unexpectedly high we declare a UI Freeze, and capture stack details at that point